sarthak22122000/DSA/README.md

 # DSA Practice Series
 Hello Everyone,

-This repo is contains all the problem (easy, medium, hard).
+This repo contains all the problem (easy, medium, hard).

 Learn a Lot, Enjoy a Lot.